Rob Manfred

-Robert Dean Manfred Jr. (born September 28, 1958) is an American lawyer and business executive who is serving as the tenth commissioner of Major League Baseball.
+Robert Dean Manfred Jr. (born September 28, 1958) is an American lawyer and business executive who is serving as the tenth commissioner of Major League Baseball (MLB).
 He previously served as MLB's chief operating officer.
 Manfred succeeded Bud Selig as commissioner on January 25, 2015.
+Manfred's tenure has seen a number of rule changes to the sport, including the introduction of the pitch clock and ghost runner rule.
+He has also overseen the expansion of the World Baseball Classic, MLB's reaction to the COVID-19 pandemic, and the Houston Astros sign stealing scandal.

 Early life and career

 Manfred was born on September 28, 1958, in Rome, New York.
 As a child, he played tennis, golf and baseball, opting to focus on tennis by his eighth grade year, which he continued to play through college at Le Moyne.
 He attended Rome Free Academy and graduated in 1976.
-Manfred enrolled at Le Moyne College from 1976 through 1978 before transferring to Cornell University.
+Manfred enrolled at Le Moyne College where he played tennis for the Dolphins for two seasons.
+In 1978, he transferred to Cornell University.
 He earned his Bachelor of Science from Cornell's School of Industrial and Labor Relations in 1980 and his Juris Doctor from Harvard Law School in 1983, where he was an editor of the Harvard Law Review.

 After law school, Manfred clerked for Judge Joseph L. Tauro of the U.S. District Court for the District of Massachusetts from 1983 to 1984.
-He then joined the law firm Morgan, Lewis & Bockius, where he worked in on labor and employment law.
+He then joined the law firm Morgan, Lewis & Bockius, where he worked on labor and employment law.